 The ball valve can be used for higher temperature and pressure than the butterfly valve.
-Usually, below 5.0Mpa and temperature below 250 degrees C can use butterfly valve, higher than data we can use ball valve.
+Usually, below 5.0Mpa and temperature below 250 degrees C can use a butterfly valve, higher than data we can use a ball valve.

 - Flow ports

-A butterfly valve only has two ports, while a ball valve could have more than two ports, it can be three ports(T or L type), four ports.
+A butterfly valve only has two ports, while a ball valve could have more than two ports, it can be three ports(T or L type), or four ports.

 Ball valve and butterfly valve both can isolation process medium, but also can proportional flow control.
 But for small sizes, like below DN100, V port or segmented ball valve has better regulating performance than butterfly valve.
 For large sizes, we can use high performance or triple offset butterfly valves to control the flow capacity.

 For the same size, definitely butterfly valve is more cost-effective than the ball valve(O type).